 You can also use an ignition scope or digital storage oscilloscope (DSO) to detect bad plug wires.
 Look at the secondary firing pattern.
 A bad plug wire with excessive internal resistance will typically cause an intermittent or steady misfire that is most noticeable under load.
 This will cause an increase in the affected cylinder's firing voltage.
 An open plug wire or spark plug may cause the firing voltage for that cylinder to spike to the coil's maximum output.

 If you see a higher than normal firing voltage for a particular cylinder, turn the engine off and measure the plug wire's resistance end to end with an ohmmeter.
 Refer to the manufacturer specifications, and if resistance exceeds specifications (generally no more than 12,000 ohms per foot with carbon-core wires, or over 1000 ohms per foot with mag wire), the wire is bad and must be replaced.

-If the spark plug wire set is more than seven or eight years old, and one of the wires is obviously bad or has excessive resistance, it's a good idea to replace the entire wire set.
+If the spark plug wire set is more than seven or eight years old, and one of the wires is obviously bad or has excessive resistance, you should replace the entire wire set.
+Also, on newer vehicles that were factory-equipped with long-life platinum 100,000 mile spark plugs, if it is time to change the spark plugs (and your engine has a distributor or DIS or Coil-Near-Plug (COP) ignition system with plug wires), it is a good idea to replace the plug wires too.

 A shorted plug wire or grounded spark plug will cause a drop in the firing voltage when the ignition pattern is observed on a scope.
 The engine will also have a steady misfire in the affected cylinder.